Marius Leonavičius

-Marius Leonavičius (born August 18, 1984 in Prienai, Lithuania) is a Lithuanian basketball coach who currently serves as an assistant coach for JL Bourg of the French LNB Élite and the EuroCup.
+Marius Leonavičius (born August 18, 1984 in Prienai, Lithuania) is a Lithuanian basketball coach who currently serves as an assistant coach for JL Bourg of the French LNB Élite.

 Coaching career

 After graduating from Lithuanian Sports University (Lithuanian Academy of Physical Education at the time) Leonavičius started his coaching career in Dublin, Ireland coaching for a local basketball club Tolka Rovers.
 In 2012, he became an assistant coach for the Trinity College Dublin men's basketball team.
 Several months later he was appointed as the head men's basketball coach.

 In 2013, Leonavičius returned home to Lithuania and started coaching in his hometown of Prienai.
 He was the head coach of U18 and U16 boys basketball teams.

 BC Prienai

 At the beginning of the 2014-15 season, Leonavičius was signed as an assistant coach for the BC Prienai (later on known as Skycop / Vytautas / Labas Gas) of the Lithuanian Basketball League.
 During his tenure as an assistant, he coached under legendary Lithuanian coach Virginijus Šeškus, as well as Mantas Šernius, who was named Lithuanian Basketball League's Coach of the year in his final season in 2021.

 Lamelo and LiAngelo Ball during BC Vytautas game.

 During the 2017-18 season, BC Vytautas signed LiAngelo and LaMelo, brothers of National Basketball Association (NBA) player Lonzo Ball.
 Leonavičius and the BC Vytautas team since then was part of the Ball in the Family reality show featuring LaVar Ball, the worldwide known media personality and businessman.

 During the 2020 NBA draft LaMelo Ball was selected with the 3rd overall pick by the Charlotte Hornets.

 At the start of the 2021-22 season, after serving as an assistant coach for 7 seasons, Leonavičius was signed as the head coach for the Labas Gas.

 During the 2021-22 season, the Labas Gas competed in King Mindaugas Cup and won 4 games out of 8, however, it was not enough to qualify to the next stage of the competition.
 In the Lithuanian Basketball League the team started the season with a 0-10 record and in late November the club management decided to make a coaching change, offering Leonavičius the opportunity to stay on as an assistant coach.
 However, after declining the offer he decided to leave the club.